ta0kira/locking-container/readme.txt

      container to be locked, and the calling thread holds a lock on any container, a deadlock is possible; therefore, the lock will be rejected, even if it wouldn't violate lock-count restrictions imposed by the auth. object.
 This is where most of the deadlock prevention happens.
+(In some cases, the authorization object will request a non-blocking lock attempt rather than rejecting the lock.
+This is only useful with 'lc::dumb_lock', which never really knows if a thread is waiting.)

   2) "Must Block" Exception: If the lock operation doesn't need to block, a deadlock isn't possible; therefore, the lock will be allowed, even if it